edbury/gremlin-camp/src/site/notes/spaces/mosh/towns/Towns.md

 Specific towns may offer additional or alternate services.

+### Chapel

+A small house of worship, the chapel offers solace in a war-torn territory.
+The iron-forged priests can successfully repair any one piece of armor during your stay in town and will have it ready for you when you leave.
+However, if you fail to pay your Lifestyle cost, the priests will curse your name and keep the armor.

+**Repair Armor Lifestyle Cost:** +2

 ### Flophouse

 At a flophouse, adventurers crash in the common room and don't get much else aside from fleas.